Departments of Medicine, Epidemiology and Biostatistics, McGill University

 Therefore the answer to Q3 is 76-95%

-For Q1, A minority (3/19, 16%) correctly estimated that if the true expected rate was 4% there was still a 10-14.9% probability of observing 0 deaths.
-7 of 91 (37%) estimated this as < 5%.
+For Q1, Only 16% (3/19) correctly estimated was a 10-14.9% probability of observing 0 deaths, if true rate was 4%.
+7 of 19 (37%) estimated this probability as < 5%.

-For Q3, there are many assumptions required but the question asked to ignore the potential biases and to consider only this study.
-Only 2 (10.5%) of individuals correctly estimated the probability of MVIV being as safe or safer than a redo as being in the 76-95% interval.
+For Q3 Only 2 (10.5%) responses correctly estimated P(MVIV as safe or safer than a redo) = 76-95%.
 12 of 19 (63%) of respondents estimated this probability at being under 50%.

 Limitations